 - Pilarcitos Creek

-Signs limiting the recreational use of these waters have been posted and will remain until health and safety issues have been addressed.
+Signs limiting the recreational use of these waters have been posted and will remain in place until the level of indicator bacteria drop below State thresholds.
 You can also check for closures and postings on San Mateo County’s Beach/Creek Posting Hotline announcement at (650) 599-1266.
 Read on for more information on the County’s Recreational Water Quality Monitoring Program, including:

 - Description of the County’s Monitoring Program

 - Posting Criteria